g-may/data-readmes/speech-README.md

 This chart requires a SecurityContextConstraints to be bound to the target namespace prior to installation.
 To meet this requirement there might be cluster-scoped as well as namespace-scoped pre and post actions that need to occur.

 The predefined SecurityContextConstraints name [`restricted`](https://ibm.biz/cpkspec-scc) has been verified for this chart.
-If your target namespace is bound to this SecurityContextConstraints resource you can proceed to install the chart.

-If necessary, run the following command to bind the `restricted` SecurityContextConstraints to your namespace:
+If your target namespace is bound to this SecurityContextConstraints resource you can skip the rest of this section and proceed to install the chart.
+Otherwise, run the following command to bind the `restricted` SecurityContextConstraints to your namespace:

 ```bash
 oc adm policy add-scc-to-group restricted system:serviceaccounts:{namespace-name}